 Located in the capital of EU, the Université libre de Bruxelles (ULB) is strategically seated near the European Commission and NATO headquarters.
 Students have the opportunity to interact and participate in international business and policy in a cosmopolitan atmosphere where the active exchange of ideas and multicultural perspectives is intrinsic to student life.
 Access to summits, international corporations – even free French courses – fosters a student-practi-tioner dynamic supplementing this world-class education.

-“Masters of Arts in Political Economics” from Georgetown University
+a “Masters of Arts in Political Economics” from Georgetown University

-“Advanced Master in Political Economy” university certificate delivered by Solvay Brussels School of Economics and Management – Université libre de Bruxelles
+an “Advanced Master in Political Economy” university certificate delivered by Solvay Brussels School of Economics and Management – Université libre de Bruxelles

 The Georgetown/Solvay (Advanced) Master in Political Economy seeks:

 Highly-motivated students willing to take up global political and economic challenges

 Students with an outstanding academic background, intellectual curiosity and the discipline to succeed in a very demanding environment